ellismarkf/nimrod/README.md

 ___
 ### playing the game

 Once two players have arrived at the game, one player should click the ``p1`` button to initialize the game.
-The game starts after the second player has joined the game by clicking ``p2``, and immediately lets the player 1 take as many sticks from one row as desired.
+The game starts after the second player has joined the game by clicking ``p2``, and immediately lets player 1 take as many sticks from one row as desired.

 If a player takes all the sticks from one row, her turn is over, and the other player is free to take objects.
 At any point after a player has taken a stick, they are free to end their turn.